 - Reference your account number

 - List any product identification information

 - Tell them how you want them to reach you and any information they will need to do that: phone number or address

 - Thank them (so you're able to get more flies with honey...)

 6. What to do if you can't get satisfaction from customer service

 Now if you've followed all these steps and have not been able to get satisfaction from a customer service rep, there are a few things you can do:

 - Ask to speak to a manager.
-A manager has more at risk if you are not a satisfied customer than does the customer service rep. A rep is judged on the speed of each call and on the number of calls taken a day.
+A manager has more at risk if you are not a satisfied customer than does the customer service rep. A rep is judged on the speed of each call and the number of calls taken a day.
 A manager is judged on how well the reps do and by how many angry customers make it up the chain of command.
-Too many unhappy customers that make it to upper management and that lower level manager isn't seen as doing her job...and that leads me to my last option.
+Too many unhappy customers that make it to upper management and that lower level manager isn't seen as doing her job and that leads me to my last option.

 I once bought a brand new car that began having problems with the manual transmission only six months later.
 I took it to the dealer, but they were unable to see the problem.
-By the time they were able to see the problem, they said it was no longer covered under the warranty.
+By the time they were able to see the problem, they had told me it was no longer covered under warranty.
 Customer service would do no more for me and the transmission was going to cost me a few thousand dollars.
 I called the office of the VP of Service in my area for the company and explained the situation.
 They ended up fixing it free of charge and even gave me a loaner car in the meanwhile.

 Now you can do it too!